-Local sourcing of materials is hugely important to the Duchy.
+Local sourcing of materials is hugely important to the Duchy of Cornwall.
 It impacts positively on the local economy, reflects local identity and meets sustainability objectives.
 It also keeps traditional construction methods alive and creates durable, energy-efficient buildings.

 Nansledan makes use of a range of local materials.
 Roofing slate comes from Trevillett Slate near Tintagel on the North Cornwall coast, granite for kerb stones and cobbles is from De Lank Quarry on Bodmin Moor, rustic stone for housing and Cornish hedges is from Callywith Quarry at Bodmin, and cut slate for street signage and sills comes from Delabole Slate Quarry, also in North Cornwall.
 All windows are wooden or metal, not uPVC.